 At Way to Quit, you have access to an entire community of partners who can support you in your decision to quit smoking and stay tobacco-free.
 We have a large group of partners who are united in our goal of helping Utahns live happier, healthier lives.
 Our community partners play an invaluable role in preventing smoking in Utah.

 With Utah’s low smoking rates, identifying populations at increased risk and reducing tobacco related disparities is critical.
-The Utah Department of Health, Tobacco Prevention and Control group works in partnership with local community based organizations to decrease tobacco use in targeted communities who face adversity and inequality, such as the LGBTQ+, African American, Latinx, American Indian, and Pacific Islander communities.
+The Utah Department of Health, Tobacco Prevention and Control group works in partnership with local community based organizations to decrease tobacco use in targeted communities who face adversity and inequality, With Utah’s low smoking rates, identifying populations at increased risk and reducing tobacco related disparities is critical.
+The Utah Department of Health, Tobacco Prevention and Control group works in partnership with local organizations to decrease tobacco use in targeted communities who face adversity and inequality, such as the LGBTQ+, African American, Latinx, American Indian, and Pacific Islander communities.
 Learn more about the community organizations we currently work with below.

 Utah has a large and vibrant Latinx population.
 We’re proud partners with Comunidades Unidas, which serves the needs of the Latino community.
 Together we hope to decrease tobacco use in this community, who face increased adversity and inequality.
 We support their mission of building healthy and united families.
 Tobacco companies have a long history of targeting the Hispanic and Latino populations.
 More than 43,000 Hispanic/Latino Americans are diagnosed with a tobacco-related cancer each year.
 As one of Big Tobacco’s favorite targets, it’s imperative we work together with partners like Comunidades Unidas to empower every Latinx in Utah to stay healthy and tobacco-free.